 Mulligan/Griffin Portfolio.
 The Mulligan/Griffin Portfolio consists of five Class A Office Buildings and four R&D Properties, aggregating approximately 1.3 million net rentable square feet, and six parcels of land aggregating 30.7 acres, which will support approximately 920,000 square feet of development.
 The Properties and parcels in the Mulligan/Griffin Portfolio are located in the Gaithersburg I-270 and I-270 Rockville submarkets of Montgomery County, Maryland and the Springfield and Reston submarkets of Fairfax County, Virginia.
-The Company has entered into agreements to acquire these properties and anticipates a closing date in February 1998.
+The Company entered into agreements to acquire these properties, completed its acquisition of two of these properties on January 21, 1998, and anticipates a closing date with respect to the seven remaining properties in February 1998.
 There can be no assurances, however, that the Company will acquire these properties in February 1998, or at all.